SoftArmy/Mythic-Hostpital/README.md

 # Disclaimer
+I am no longer maintaining this medical script and would not recommend using it for your server.
+There are now better free alternatives available.

+# Info
 I did not make this script; I just updated it to make it work so no one else will have errors.

 **Mythic Hospital**